-Changes to the WCB’s Rate Model will impact the premiums employers pay in 2018
+Changes to the WCB’s rate model will impact the premiums employers pay

-Beginning in the 2018 premium year, the WCB will adopt enhancements to its Rate Model based on recommendations that came from an external actuary’s (Eckler) review in 2016.
+The WCB has adopted changes to its rate model which will impact the rates employers pay.
+The WCB enhanced its rate model based on recommendations that came from an external actuary’s (Eckler) review in 2016.

 Impact to premiums employers pay

-Implementing the enhancements to the model will result in changes to some premium rates.
-Many employers’ rates will not be affected, some will decrease and some rate codes will increase.
-Understand the impact to your rate code by viewing the recorded Industry session associated with your rate code.
+Transition to the enhanced model will result in changes to some industries’ rates.
+Some employers’ rates will not be affected, some will decrease and some rate codes will increase.
+Understand more about the possible changes to your rate code by viewing the past recorded industry session associated with your rate code.

 When will the enhanced model be implemented?

-To help mitigate the impact for the first year (2018 only) for employers whose rate codes are increasing, the Board will draw from the Injury Fund to cover additional costs associated with the transition to the enhanced model.
-This will be for 2018 only.
-After 2018, employer premiums will be based on their claims experience as determined under the enhanced model.
+For 2018 only, to help alleviate the impact for employers whose rate codes are increasing, the WCB Board decided to draw from the Injury Fund to cover additional costs associated with the transition to the enhanced rate model.

 Province-wide education sessions